sp301415/tfhe-go/README.md

 |Programmable Bootstrapping (6 bits)|45.14ms|74.13ms|

 ## Security
-TFHE-go is (probably) secure in theory, but (almost certainly) insecure in practice.
+TFHE-go has not been audited or reviewed by security experts, so using it for any real-world production purposes is not recommended.
 See [SECURITY](https://github.com/sp301415/tfhe-go/blob/master/SECURITY.md) for more details.

 ## License
 TFHE-go is licensed under the Apache 2.0 License.